working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 the VNI and DNI to get IP addresses.
 We found the relevant [guide](https://docs.aws.amazon.com/snowball/latest/developer-guide/network-config-ec2.html) in the AWS Documentation and our DNI got an IP Address.

-With those parts out of the way, we could deploy our DPDK based UPF on the snowcone and could use it as a UPF.
+With those parts out of the way, we could deploy our DPDK-based UPF on the Snowcone and could use it as a UPF.

 ## Performance